UCLAdeepvision/CS188-Projects-2024Winter/_posts/2024-03-20-team30-natural-image-classification.md

 *Fig 5.
 CoAtNet Model Architecture* [4].

 ## Experiments and Results
-We compared the performance of our implementation of the CoAtNet with a ResNet and Vision Transformer.
+We compared the performance between a ResNet and Vision Transformer.
 Due to limited compute resources and time, we train on only 3 epochs for all models, and we train the models from scratch rather than using pre-trained weights.
-The models were trained and evaluated on the Imagenette dataset, which has only 10 classes and is a much smaller subset of the ImageNet dataset.
-For ResNet and ViT, we use Hugging Face to load and train the models.
+The models were trained and evaluated on the Imagenet dataset, which has only 10 classes and is a much smaller subset of the ImageNet dataset.
+We use Hugging Face to load and train the models.
 Specifically, we use ResNet-50 and ViT-base.
 Below is the code for the initialization of those models.

 ```
 configuration = ResNetConfig(